mahmoud-elmakki/xfads/README.md

    pip install -e .
    ```
 Note:
-In case of using Google Colab, to be able to use ```conda``` commands, you have to install ```condacolab```\
+In the case of using Google Colab, to be able to use ```conda``` commands, you have to install ```condacolab```\
 In a cell, run:
 ```
 !pip install -q condacolab
 ```
-But since colab uses sessions anyway, it won't be that useful to use an environment.
-You can just start a new colab session, and run, in a cell:
+But since Colab uses sessions anyway, it won't be that useful to use an environment.
+You can just start a new Colab session, and run, in a cell:
 ```
 !pip install torch pytorch-lightning scikit-learn hydra-core matplotlib einops !pip install pyproject.toml -e .